distributedio/configo/README.md

 ## Struct tags

-`tag` has a key 'cfg' and its value consist of for parts: name, default value or required, rule, descripion.
+`tag` has a key 'cfg' and its value consist of four parts: name, default value or required, rule, descripion.
 All four parts splited by ";".

 For example: